 - 4-8 and 9-12 School HEDI – this file contains HEDI ratings and scores for all principals, including combined HEDI ratings and scores for schools with State-provided growth subcomponent data for both grades 4-8 and 9-12.

-Due in October – District submission of APPR original final results to NYSED
+Due in November – District submission of APPR original and transition final results to NYSED

-Pursuant to Education Law §3012-d(15) and § 30-3.15(d) of the Rules of the Board of Regents, you will need to report to NYSED the original final evaluation subcomponent and composite scores and/or ratings for all teachers and principals in your district.
-Pursuant to Education Law §3012-d, the original composite rating, which is also for advisory purposes only during the APPR transition period, is determined using a matrix that combines one or more measures of student growth as well as teacher observations and principal school visits.
-All data must be submitted to NYSED no later than October 27, 2017.
+Pursuant to Education Law §3012-d(15) and § 30-3.15(d) of the Rules of the Board of Regents, you will need to report to NYSED the original and transition final evaluation subcomponent scores and overall ratings for all teachers and principals in your district.
+Pursuant to Education Law §3012-d, the original overall rating, which is for advisory purposes only during the APPR transition period, and the transition overall rating, are determined using a matrix that combines one or more measures of student growth as well as teacher observations and principal school visits.
+All data must be submitted to NYSED no later than November 16, 2018 and certified no later than November 30, 2018.
+This is an extension from the reporting deadline of October 19.
 Local Level 1 centers may require earlier due dates to allow sufficient time for processing.
-For further information on APPR data collection and reporting timelines for the 2016-17 school year, please see Executive Director Alexander Trikalinos’ July 2017 memo.
+For further information on APPR data collection and reporting timelines for the 2017-18 school year, please see Executive Director Alexander Trikalinos’ September 5, 2018 memo.

-To complete teacher original subcomponent/Category APPR scores and/or ratings and original composite APPR ratings using the State-provided growth data, districts must access the 4-8 Teacher HEDI file and use the variable named HEDI_rating, which is the corresponding rating for a particular teacher.
+To complete teacher original subcomponent/category APPR scores and/or ratings and original overall APPR ratings using the State-provided growth data, districts must access the 4-8 Teacher HEDI file and use the variable named HEDI_rating, which is the corresponding rating for a particular teacher.
 To complete principal APPRs using the State-provided growth data, districts must access the 4-8 and 9-12 Principal HEDI file and use the variable named HEDI_rating_overall, which is the corresponding rating for a particular principal.
 If any teacher or principal has not received a growth score or rating as expected, the district should utilize back-up Student Learning Objectives (SLOs) (see Sections D42 and D44 of the Education Law §3012-d APPR Guidance for details).
+During the APPR Transition period, back-up SLOs are only required to be developed for high school principals of schools that include all of grades 9-12.
+In instances where back-up SLOs are not created, the original evaluations for such educators will be incomplete.
 When districts submit their staff evaluation ratings to NYSED via Level 2, they will be required to identify on the verification report any educators who have had a State-provided growth score replaced by a locally-derived score and the reason why the score was replaced.